-A terribly disfigured criminal, Anna Holm (Joan Crawford, Mildred Pierce), becomes involved in a plan to kill a young heir, but Anna has a change-of-heart after a surgeon (Melvyn Douglas, Ghost Story) restores her looks.
+A terribly disfigured criminal, Anna Holm (Joan Crawford, Mildred Pierce), becomes involved in a plan to kill a young heir.
+However, Anna has a change-of-heart after a surgeon (Melvyn Douglas, Ninotchka) restores her looks.

 Reaction & Thoughts:

-George Cukor (Love Among the Ruins) directed this Hollywood remake of the 1938 Swedish production in a highly stylish manner.
-Cukor also elicited a superb performance from Joan Crawford, one of her very best.
+George Cukor (The Women and Gaslight) directed this Hollywood remake of the 1938 Swedish production in a highly stylish manner.
+Cukor also elicited a superb performance from star Joan Crawford, one of her very best.

 First, I loved the film’s flashback structure.
-The movie begins with a murder trial and the story unfolds as characters testify in front of a judge.
+A Woman’s Face begins with a murder trial and the story unfolds as multiple characters testify in front of a judge.
 We viewers are invited to piece together the story as it is told from different points of view.

-Second, Stewart cleverly injects an element of romantic infatuation into the story.
+Second, writer Stewart cleverly injects an element of romantic infatuation into the story.
 In the original, Anna is a bitter woman consumed by greed.
-For the remake, Anna has been transformed into a broken woman obsessed with a man who turns out to be psychopath — this alteration makes Anna’s change-of-heart much more plausible.
+In the remake, Anna is a broken woman obsessed with a man who turns out to be psychopath — this alteration makes Anna’s change-of-heart much more plausible.

 This is perhaps my favorite Crawford performance.
 Her Anna is a brilliant combination of steely bravado and vulnerability.
-She’s effectively deglamorized, demolishing the perception that she was a mere movie star.
-Ingrid Bergman had played Anna in the original and needless to say she was the better actor of the two.
+Ingrid Bergman played Anna in the original and needless to say she was the better actor of the two.
 And yet, I found Crawford much more believable, especially during the first half.
 Does anyone really believe that lovely Ingrid could be the mastermind of a criminal enterprise?